What You Need To Know About Barrett’s Esophagus

 It is typically diagnosed through an upper endoscopy, where a camera is used to examine the esophagus, and biopsies are taken to confirm cellular changes.

-Barrett’s Esophagus cannot be completely reversed, but treatments like acid suppression, lifestyle changes, and endoscopic procedures can manage the condition and reduce cancer risk.
+This condition cannot be completely reversed, but treatments like acid suppression, lifestyle changes, and endoscopic procedures can manage the condition and reduce cancer risk.

 Chronic GERD causes stomach acid to frequently flow into the esophagus, damaging its lining over time, which can lead to Barrett’s Esophagus.